 Message from the Director

-The UAGCGP is part of the Department of Cellular and Molecular Medicine in the UA College of Medicine – Tucson, and works closely with the UA Health Sciences Center for Applied Genetics and Genomic Medicine in the administration of the program.
-The strengths of the program include: senior leadership and outstanding course content and clinical rotations.
-The new program opened its doors to our inaugural class in the fall semester of 2019.
+The UAGCGP is part of the Department of Cellular and Molecular Medicine in the UA College of Medicine – Tucson, and works closely with the UArizona Health Sciences in the administration of the program.
+The strengths of the program include senior leadership, and outstanding course content and fieldwork rotations.
+The program opened its doors to our inaugural class in the fall semester of 2019.

 About the Program

-The UAGCGP application period for the class commencing in the Fall of 2022 (class of 2024) will be open from Tuesday, September 7 to Friday, December 17, 2021.
-The application deadline is close of business on December 17, 2021.
+The UAZGCGP application period for the class commencing in the Fall of 2023 (class of 2025) will be open from Tuesday, September 6 to Friday, December 16, 2022.
+The application deadline is close of business on December 16, 2022.

 Information for on campus resources, professional resources and advocacy groups in Tucson and Phoenix can be found on our resources page.
-Resources for current UAGCGP students and clinical supervisors are also available.
+Resources for current UAZGCGP students and clinical supervisors are also available.

 We respectfully acknowledge the University of Arizona is on the land and territories of Indigenous peoples.
 Today, Arizona is home to 22 federally recognized tribes, with Tucson being home to the O’odham and the Yaqui.
 Committed to diversity and inclusion, the University strives to build sustainable relationships with sovereign Native Nations and Indigenous communities through education offerings, partnerships, and community service.